Define Environment Variables for a Container

 Using environment variables inside of your config

-Environment variables that you define in a Pod's configuration can be used
+Environment variables that you define in a Pod's configuration under

 In the example configuration below, the